How to Install Custom Engraved Tiles?

 Maintain Right Temperature Based on Tile Manufacturer’s Instructions

-The best temperature to install tiles is between 50 and 100 degrees Fahrenheit, although manufacturer’s instructions may vary due to the chemical makeup and additives used by different brands of mastic, thin set, mortar and grout.
+The best temperature to install tiles is between 50 and 100 degrees Fahrenheit, although the manufacturer’s instructions may vary due to the chemical makeup and additives used by different brands of mastic, thin-set, mortar and grout.

 Choose the Right Materials for Your Memorial Tile Installation

 Depending on where you will be installing your engraved ceramic tiles or engraved granite tiles, you will want to use either mastic or thin-set

 You always want to start with a clean, dry surface.
 Make sure that the surface is also level so the tiles can line up properly once installed.